Code-Institute-Submissions/zappyemem-PeaceFitness_/README.md

-  First Milestone Project
+  First Milestone Project PeaceGym
-       Project's Name - Peace Fitness Gym:
+       Project's Name - Peace Fitness:

-              Peace Fitness Gym is a general body fitness center for good health and personal develop.
+              Peace Fitness is a general body fitness center for good health and personal develop.
 The ability to deliver your goal with excellence through a progressive actualization of a predetermined goal.
                    The goal is to encourage members work header and get stronger while living a healthy life style.
                        The gym provides different services that would help members remain focus towards achieving thier goals.
 It has flexible opening hours and personal trainer that would fit individual time table.